jamesxdigital/unicus/README.md

-# Hut-21
+# Team18
 ---

 ### Description
-CONFERENCE WEBSITE /EDIT/
+Describe your app here...

 ### Significant Features/Technology
 The system has the following: